Russia poisoned Alexei Navalny with dart frog toxin, European nations say

 “Russia saw Navalny as a threat,” British Foreign Secretary Yvette Cooper said.
 “By using this form of poison the Russian state demonstrated the despicable tools it has at its disposal and the overwhelming fear it has of political opposition.”

-The poisoning of Navalny shows “that Vladimir Putin is prepared to use biological weapons against his own people in order to remain in power,” French Foreign Minister Jean-Noël Barrot wrote on X.
+French Foreign Minister Jean-Noël Barrot wrote on X that the poisoning of Navalny shows “that Vladimir Putin is prepared to use biological weapons against his own people in order to remain in power.”

+The European nations’ assessment came as Navalny’s widow, Yulia Navalnaya, attended the Munich Security Conference in Germany, and just before the second anniversary of Navalny’s death.

-“Putin killed Alexei with chemical weapon,” she wrote on social network X. She said Putin was “a murderer” who “must be held accountable.”
+“Putin killed Alexei with chemical weapon,” she wrote on She said Putin was “a murderer” who “must be held accountable.”

 Russian authorities said that the politician became ill after a walk and died from natural causes.